dominhhai/calculator/README.md

 E.x: `scalc "1 + 5*(PI - 10 * 2^5)"` or `scalc 1 + 5*[PI - 10 * 2^5]`

-The result will be copid to the system clipboard, so you can easily paste to anywhere.
+The result will be copied to the system clipboard, so you can easily paste to anywhere.

 ## API
 ```